I just spent two weeks in Hanoi and I must say I was pleasantly surprised by the nightlife.

 Old Quarter: Tourists and Young Vietnamese

-A dense, action-packed district with at least 200 nightlife spots, most often small bars selling cheap draught beer (Bia hơi - as low as VND4,000 or USD0,17 per glass).
+A dense, action-packed district with at least 200 nightlife spots, most often small bars selling cheap draught beer (Bia hơi - as low as VND 5,000 or 20 US cents per glass).
 It is popular with a young Vietnamese crowd (mostly students) and foreigners (backpackers, tourists).
 95% of the venues close at 1AM (official curfew), but if you poke around you'll find hidden bars to party until at least 3AM.

 You can start your evening at the intersection of Tạ Hiện and Lương Ngọc Quyến streets, also called "Beer Corner".
 It is pedestrians-only and from there you can just walk from one place to the other.

 Many bars seem to have been inspired by the Communist ideology: Identical design, identical product, no name (only a number) and little attention paid to customer service.
 That said, getting drunk on those tiny stools is still a fun local experience.
 You'll notice that a lot of people are breathing into balloons of laughing gas.
-Those are not illegal in Vietnam and they cost $1 or $2.
+Those are not illegal in Vietnam and they cost between one and three US dollars.
 They give a mild euphoria or a feeling of numbness for a few minutes.
 I have the impression that they make your hangover worse on the next day though.

 On your pub crawl, you may include some more proper bars and clubs, for instance: